IndyIndyIndy/TYPO3-Performance-Tips/README.md

 ### Log Tables.
 + Tables like `sys_log`, `sys_history`, etc can grow very large with time and create a bottleneck in the db.
 Make sure to create a job that regularly truncates old records from these tables. (like the cleanup-scheduler tasks)
 + Especially deprecation logs should never be enabled on production systems, as they tend to grow very quickly.
-Even after fixing all the deprecation warnings in your extensions, you will usually end up with lots of deprecation warnings from third-party extensions that you cannot simply fix (which often happen because these extensions need to support a wide variety of TYPO3 versions).
+Even after fixing all the deprecation warnings in your own extensions, you will usually end up with lots of deprecation warnings from third-party extensions that you cannot simply fix (which often happen because these extensions need to support a wide variety of TYPO3 versions).
 You can disable the deprecation log in TYPO3 9 in your `ext_localconf.php` with the following code:

 ``` php